Urban Foraging Processing & Preservation - Nature & Outdoors quest for Intermediate level adventurers

 4

-Blanch and freeze greens you'll use for cooking.
-Bring a pot of water to boil, submerge cleaned greens for 30-90 seconds (just until they wilt and turn bright), then shock immediately in ice water.
-Squeeze out excess moisture, portion into freezer bags removing as much air as possible, label with plant name and date.
-These store 8-12 months and drop straight into soups or sautés.
+Boil water, submerge cleaned greens for 30-90 seconds until they wilt and brighten, then shock in ice water immediately.
+Squeeze out moisture, portion into freezer bags with air pressed out, and label with plant name and date.
+These last 8-12 months and drop straight into soups or sautés.

 5